anouarjlidi/AgateApps/docs/technical.md

 ## Users

-Users are managed with our custom `UserBundle`.
+Users are managed with a port of some features from `FOSUserBundle` into the `Agate` namespace.

-Most of its logic is based on `FOSUserBundle`, but we removed it for good, so we don't depend on it at all.

 ### Security

 Now all security authenticators have to be created in this bundle as a Guard Authenticator.